intel-analytics/ipex-llm/python/llm/example/GPU/Pipeline-Parallel-Inference/README.md

 To run this example with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.
 For this particular example, you will need at least two GPUs on your machine.

 > [!NOTE]
-> To run IPEX-LLM on multiple Intel GPUs in pipeline parallel fashion, you will need to install Intel® oneAPI Base Toolkit 2024.1, which could be done through an offline installer:
+> To run IPEX-LLM on multiple Intel GPUs in pipeline parallel fashion, you will need to install **Intel® oneAPI Base Toolkit 2024.1**, which could be done through an offline installer:
 > ```bash
 > wget https://registrationcenter-download.intel.com/akdlm/IRC_NAS/fdc7a2bc-b7a8-47eb-8876-de6201297144/l_BaseKit_p_2024.1.0.596_offline.sh
 >